arangodb/docs-hugo/site/content/3.11/index-and-search/analyzers.md

 `frequency` + `norm` + `position`, and the `PHRASE()` AQL function requires `frequency` + `position` to be available.

+{{< tip >}}
+You should only enable the features you require, as there is a cost associated with them.
+The metadata they produce needs to be computed and stored, requiring time and disk space.

+The examples in the documentation only set the required features for the shown examples, which is often none (empty array `[]` in the call of `analyzers.save()`).
+{{< /tip >}}

 The following *features* are supported:

 - **frequency**: track how often a term occurs.